Conal-Tuohy/Provisualizer/README.md

 ## Files

-To install PROVisualizer, either download the ZIP file from  https://github.com/Conal-Tuohy/Provisualizer/archive/master.zip, unpack it, and upload it to the desired location on the webserver, or use `git` to clone the code to the desired location on the hosting web server e.g.
+To install PROVisualizer, use `git` to clone the code to the desired location on the hosting web server e.g.

 ```bash
 git clone https://github.com/Conal-Tuohy/Provisualizer.git